 Want to get your survey results into a presentation-ready format?
 Last, but not least, the manual method of sending out survey results is to export the data.

 Exporting your data allows you to create an offline copy of the results so you can use them in presentations or share them individually.
-You can export your data in any of our PRO plans using any one of three different export types: Summary Data, Response Data or Individual Response.
+You can export your data in any of our paid plans using any one of three different export types: Summary Data, Response Data or Individual Response.

 If you are after a report that is easy to read, great charts and graphs that are presentation ready, it’s probably best to export the data in a summary report using a PDF, PPT or XLS format.
 Other export options include XLS and CSV file types.

 If you need the raw data in a table form then choose the ‘response data’ option, exported into an XLS format.
 This will also allow you to see how the respondents answered the survey and compare their answers.
 Response data is a good option if you want to analyze the data on your own, or create your own charts.
-The export options are XLS, Google sheets, PDF, or SPSS (on a Gold plan).
+The export options are XLS, Google sheets, PDF, or SPSS (on a paid plan).

 Finally, you can export each response separately by clicking the Individual response tab, selecting the response of your choice, and clicking the Export button.